eficode-academy/codeascode/Aarhus-Instructions.md

 Make your job run the "unit tests" as well. (yes, we know that the included tests are functional tests.
 Feel free to write some true unit tests as well).

 Hint: The docker image you built has go installed, and go allows you to use the command `go test` to automatically run any tests that follow the `func TestXxx(*testing.T)` signature.
-Again no need to install any dependencies, just use the image you just built.
+Again, no need to install any dependencies, just use the image you just built.

 When you get this far, you are ready to start TDD'ing your web app.